KaranSingh98/Capstone-MachineLearning/README.md

-# Capstone-kNN
+# Capstone-MachineLearning

-This is my kNN Assignment for my capstone course, where I implemented the kNN algorithm in python and tested it on some data
+This is my Machine Learning Assignment for my capstone project, where I implemented the kNN and decision tree algorithms in Python and tested it on Monks1, Monks2, and Monks3 data.

-Here is a summary of the results I was able to achieve
+Here is a summary of the results I was able to achieve with kNN

+kNN

 On Practice Data Provided by the Professor
   UnWeighted kNN - 100%